 - Have not defaulted on previous student loans or other government bursary programs.

-- Fall/winter (September to April): full-time in both the fall and winter terms - i.e. at least 60 per cent of a full course load (nine credits) in each term or at least 40 per cent (six credits) in each term for students with a permanent disability.
+- Fall/winter session (September to April): full-time in both the fall and winter terms, that is, at least 60 per cent of a full course load (at least nine credits) in each term or at least 40 per cent (at least six credits) in each term for students with a permanent disability.

-- Summer (May to August): student must be registered full-time in at least 60 per cent of a full course load (40 per cent of a full course load for students with a permanent disability) or registered as a full-time student in the winter term and returning to full-time studies in September.
+- Summer session (May to August): student must be registered full-time in at least 60 per cent of a full course load (or 40 per cent of a full course load, for students with a permanent disability) or registered as a full-time student in the preceding winter term and returning to full-time studies in the following fall term.

-We encourage students to apply for government financial aid (e.g. OSAP or other assistance program in their home province).
+We encourage students to apply for government financial aid (for example, OSAP or the comparable assistance program in the student's home province).

 Hourly rates can vary with the nature of the job, the scope of responsibilities and your work experience.
 The rate of pay will be indicated on the job posting and/or you will be advised by the employer during the interview.